Pramana - journal of physics welcomes articles

 the same work, can be separately considered under category (1) above

-3. Comments: Comments on papers
+3. Comments: Comments on

-a paragraph, but not ordinarily longer than 1000 words or equivalent.
+as a paragraph, but not ordinarily longer than 1000 words or equivalent.

 4. Brief reports: These should